 In my opinion there’s a few reasons why Microsoft is going this route..

 Microsoft want developers to get away from Flash – at least on the Xbox 360.
 Some of the Live titles, notably Hexic, are Flash games.
-Flash is okay for 2D games and their runtime has been modified to utilise the Live! and 360 controller but adding 3D would be non-trivial and it’s still a non-MS platform.
+Flash is okay for 2D games and their run-time has been modified to utilize the Live! and 360 controller but adding 3D would be non-trivial and it’s still a non-MS platform.

 Isolation of home-brew code

-It’s no secret that developers at home love to get code running on their favourite console platform be it to port existing games or emulators (such as ScummVM) or simply to hack around.
+It’s no secret that developers at home love to get code running on their favorite console platform be it to port existing games or emulators (such as ScummVM) or simply to hack around.

 The problem with letting developers run your own code is that it becomes quite easy for other people to use this to boot pirated “warez” versions of games professional developers just spent a few million dollars developing.

 By giving developers a byte code based language such as Java or .NET you can control what they do.
 Specifically you can give them no mechanism to launch native code such as that comprising a commercially developed Xbox 360 game…